 Experiential Education

-In keeping with Carolina’s Making Connections Curriculum, UNC Public Policy’s experiential education programs offer students structured, active learning opportunities that invite them to integrate and apply their academic knowledge and skills in a real-world policy environment.
+In keeping with Carolina’s IDEAs in Action Curriculum, UNC Public Policy’s experiential education programs offer students structured, active learning opportunities that invite them to explain the connections between academic studies and outside-the-classroom experiences, apply knowledge in complex situations, and use these experiences to raise or answer questions in academic settings.

-Opportunities include:
+Opportunities

 The Intersector (PLCY 394) aims to empower undergraduates to explore ways that local public, private, and non-profit sectors collaborate to address problems that cannot be solved by one sector alone.
-Students will utilize the Intersector toolkit to gain an understanding of how to diagnose, design, implement, and assess successful cross sector collaborations.
+Students use the Intersector toolkit to gain an understanding of how to diagnose, design, implement, and assess successful cross sector collaborations.

 The world is an increasingly unpredictable and complex place with many challenges that demand new, impactful solutions.
 Social entrepreneurs, driven by their passion to affect change, apply the mindset, processes, tools and techniques of entrepreneurship as a force for good in addressing seemingly intractable social problems.
 The most successful social entrepreneurs blend optimism and compassion with dogged determination in the relentless pursuit of creating sustainable results.